AnirudhaRamesh/Ontology-Determiner/SSAD22/README.md

 # Changing the WebVOWL interface code
-- To update/make changes to the visualization software, WebVOWL, the source code of the WebVOWL software being used needs to be updated, and all necessary files need to be rebuilt into the deploy directory.
+- To update/make changes to the visualization software, WebVOWL, the source code of the WebVOWL software being used needs to be updated, and all necessary files need to be rebuilt into the deploy directory of the WebVOWL folder, which itself is located inside the src folder.
 - Run `npm run-script release` to (re-)build all necessary files into the deploy directory.
 - The new files created in the deploy directory of WebVOWL must then be transferred into src/onto_app/static/js for javascript updated, and src/onto_app/static/css for updating CSS.
 - To see these changes reflected now, refresh window on which app is being viewed.